WildGenie/RPi-gpio-dotnet/README.md

     * for 'low' and 'high' level detection
     * with pull-up/down resistors
 * Switch input/output configuration of pins at runtime
-* Setting state of output pins (through direct memory access)
+* Setting state of output pins
     * manually
     * toggling - on-off time, clock with on-off pattern
 * Reading state of input pins